emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `"1m"`

-  Minimal time before clearing the alarm.

-  The alarm is cleared only when there's no pending data in the queue, and at least `min_alarm_sustain_duration` milliseconds passed since the last time we considered the connection "congested".

-  This is to avoid clearing and raising the alarm again too often.
+  Minimal time before clearing the alarm.<br/>The alarm is cleared only when there's no pending data in<br/>the queue, and at least <code>min_alarm_sustain_duration</code>milliseconds passed since the last time we considered the connection 'congested'.<br/>This is to avoid clearing and raising the alarm again too often.

 ## broker:deflate_opts